101 Things to do in Queenstown, New Zealand

 I really wanted to put this as number one as its likely the funniest thing out of all the things to do in Queenstown!
 Although it sounds strange, Queenstown’s birdlife really is the life of the party.
 The ducks that wander the streets are known for their mischievous personalities and complete fearlessness to humans.
 Just don’t visit them before 10 am or you will likely find them all sleeping!

-14. Eat at duck nachos at Blue Kanu (no pun intended, there actually different ducks than the ones at the park)
+14. Eat at duck nachos at Blue Kanu (don’t worry, they’re actually different ducks than the ones at the park)

 There are many great places to eat in Queenstown, however, the duck nachos at Blue Kanu is the best thing since sliced bread.
 It’s a hard dish to explain, but trust me, just go try it!
 (Please let me know what you thought in the comments!)

 Smiths bar is home to Queenstown’s most authentic poutine!
 For those who aren’t Canadian, you’re probably wondering what the hell “poutine” is, but don’t worry, I was the same before I met Bailey!
 Poutine, simply put is cheese, chips, and gravy, however, they use a particular cheese style called cheese curds that make it so dam great!
 Bailey has put her citizenship on the line and called Smiths poutine the best outside of Canada!

 If you love food, be sure to check out our blog about the best food in Queenstown!

 16. Visit one of the ice bars in town